Peritoneal dialysis

 For more information about your training, have a chat with your renal unit team.

+When you have end stage kidney disease, you will need to make decisions about what kind of kidney disease treatment you want.
+This could include dialysis, kidney transplant or comprehensive conservative care.
+Even if you choose dialysis, you’ll have to decide whether haemodialysis or peritoneal dialysis is best for you.
 Whatever treatment you choose, it’s your decision.
 Visit My Kidneys, My Choice, an interactive tool developed to help you explore your options.
 You can also read a PDF version of My Kidney, My Choice online.

 We're here to help